 We arrived in June with 80-degree weather.
 It was beautiful!
 I am excited to help you get started packing for Alaska.
-(Summer trip) So you do not make the same mistakes I did!
+(Alaska Summer Packing List) So you do not make the same mistakes I did!

-Let’s get started with the complete Alaska packing list!
+Let’s get started with the complete Alaska summer packing list!

 If you want to save this information for later be sure to pin this to Pinterest.